-We are slowly returning to some version of normal following two years of sudden and dramatic changes to our daily routines wrought by the coronavirus, political change, and a new phrase that has become commonplace: supply chain delays.
-Once again, I suspect you have not had too much opportunity to pay attention to your municipal water service.
+The Sharon DPW and Water Department have finally returned to our daily routines after disruption wrought by the coronavirus, political change and supply chain delays.
+Once again, other than the new meter installation, I suspect you again have not had too much opportunity to pay attention to your municipal water service.
 However, know that during this entire period, the Sharon Water Department and Public Works personnel have been at work every day maintaining essential water service for public health and safety.
-As a result, your water kept flowing while continuing to meet all regulatory standards, with the exception of PFAS compounds at Well 4 during the first quarter of 2021 as explained on pages 4 and 5 of this report.

-Customers can be assured that their drinking water was determined by the Massachusetts Department of Environmental Protection following approved treatment to be safe for consumption.
-With this understanding, the most important take away from this Annual Water Quality Report is that the drinking water in Sharon continues to meet or exceed all State and Federal drinking water quality standards.
+As a result, your water kept flowing while continuing to meet all regulatory standards, including those recently proposed by EPA to further reduce standards for PFAS compounds.
+With this understanding if you read no further, the most important take away from this Annual Water Quality Report is the drinking water in Sharon continues to meet or exceed all current and recently proposed State and Federal drinking water quality standards.

-Consequently, I am pleased to present you with this year's Annual Water Quality Report, providing you with information on where your water comes from, what we are doing to modernize our system, what is found in the water, what we do to ensure highquality water now, and in the future, and tips on efficient use of water.
+If you do decide to read further, I am pleased to present you with this year's Annual Water Quality Report, providing you with information on where your water comes from, what we are doing to modernize our system, what is found in the water, what we do to ensure high-quality water now and plan to do in the future, and tips on efficient use of water.